InteractiveAdvertisingBureau/openrtb2.x/implementation.md

-## 7.7 - Network vs Channel Example Cases
+## 7.7 - Network vs Channel Example Cases <a name="networkandchannel"></a>

 Starting in version 2.6, OpenRTB now supports Network and Channel objects.
-See <a href="https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#objectnetwork">3.2.23</a> and <a href="https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#3224---object-channel-">3.2.24</a> for details).While these examples are straight forward for traditional linear television, the options for CTV consumption warrant a few examples.
+See [3.2.23](2.6.md#objectnetwork) and [3.2.24](2.6.md#objectchannel) for details).While these examples are straight forward for traditional linear television, the options for CTV consumption warrant a few examples.

 *Example 1*: A user viewing content on an internet connected device, on an app with multiple channel options (e.g. Discovery+ App > HGTV Channel/show)